 2. Pay Off High-Interest Debt and Invest Extra Cash

-The benefits of paying off debt can add up quickly, said Wan McCormick, a certified financial planner with Reliable Alliance Financial in Fairfax, Va.
+The benefits of paying off debt can add up quickly, said Wan McCormick, a certified financial planner with Reliable Alliance Financial in Fairfax, Virginia.

 Savvy savers might consider investing that $30 in a dividend reinvestment plan, or DRIP.
 Thousands of publicly traded companies offer these plans, which allow participants to buy shares, or fractions of shares, each time they contribute without paying brokerage fees.
 And DRIPs automatically reinvest dividends paid out by the company, so making regular contributions, even small ones, can be an excellent way to expand your portfolio.